Flemington7/examples/word_language_model/README.md

 python main.py --cuda --epochs 6 --model Transformer --lr 5
                                            # Train a Transformer model on Wikitext-2 with CUDA.

-python generate.py                         # Generate samples from the default model checkpoint.
+python generate.py --cuda                  # Generate samples from the default model checkpoint with CUDA.
 ```

 The model uses the `nn.RNN` module (and its sister modules `nn.GRU` and `nn.LSTM`) or Transformer module (`nn.TransformerEncoder` and `nn.TransformerEncoderLayer`) which will automatically use the cuDNN backend if run on CUDA with cuDNN installed.